 A German intellectual whose 1923 book 'The Third Reich' provided a crucial ideological blueprint for the emerging Nazi movement.

-Arthur Moeller van den Bruck was a figure who moved through the turbulent currents of early 20th-century German thought.
-Beginning as a translator of Dostoevsky and a cultural critic, he evolved into a fierce opponent of liberalism and the Weimar Republic.
-His life's work was a search for a uniquely German form of conservatism, one that rejected both Western democracy and Eastern communism.
-His 1923 book, 'Das Dritte Reich' (The Third Reich), synthesized various nationalist and anti-modern ideas into a vision of a future authoritarian state.
-Though he died by suicide before the Nazis took power, his terminology and ideological framework were eagerly adopted and distorted by the party, cementing his posthumous, and deeply controversial, influence.
+Arthur Moeller van den Bruck began his career translating Dostoevsky and writing cultural criticism before becoming a fierce opponent of liberalism and the Weimar Republic.
+Born in 1876, he searched for a distinctly German form of conservatism that rejected both Western democracy and Eastern communism.
+His 1923 book 'Das Dritte Reich' (The Third Reich) combined nationalist and anti-modern ideas into a vision for a future authoritarian state.
+He died by suicide in 1925, before the Nazis took power.
+The party later adopted his terminology and ideological framework, securing his posthumous and deeply controversial influence on German political thought.

 1860–1882